ErikSpjut/erikspjut.github.com/easthighanth.md

 attended) was a bittersweet experience.
 I was the waterboy for a state-champion football team in my junior year.
 My senior year was our football coach's first losing season.
 I had some incredibly exciting teachers and some dreadfully boring ones.
-I had occasional mutual twitterpation and some disasterous romantic failures.
+I had occasional mutual twitterpation and some disastrous romantic failures.
 Most people feel at least some nostalgia for high school.
 However, I can't get nostalgic for high school because I documented some of my most bitter moments (and some of the less bitter) with songs.
 Whenever I play these songs the original emotions come flooding back to me.
 I have long wanted to record or